🧩 ujc to png

 Download your puzzle designs from Nonograms Katana as simple images.

-With this tool, nonogram authors can easily convert their own designs from the .ujc files exported from the app to normal .png images as follows.
+On this page, nonogram authors can easily convert their own designs from the .ujc files exported from the game to normal .png images as follows.

-To start, open the Nonograms Katana Android app, then tap on the Settings icon in the top right corner; once in the settings, open the menu named Other and select Save progress to file (zip) to export an archive of your data.
+To start, open the Nonograms Katana Android app, then select the Settings icon in the top right corner (see the wiki for help).
+Once in the settings, open the menu named Other and select Save progress to file (zip) to export an archive of your data.

 Using your preferred file manager, extract the NonogramsKatana.zip archive so that the folder named MyNonograms becomes accessible.
 This folder contains all your nonograms saved as .ujc files.